AndrewParkes/BlockAllSteamInvites/README.md

 * Account with very few hours being active.
 * Account with very few game hours.
 * Bot ban that looks at multiple pieces of information to decide if a user is a bot. (will implement when all above has been completed)
-* Adding a auto refresh and block to site (suggested by EnricoBara)(working on it trying to create invisible radio buttons)

 Thanks Hope you like it :D